 Unlike many beaches in France, topless sunbathing is not permitted.
 For safety reasons, swimming in the Seine is also not allowed.

-Many Parisians have decided to stay home rather than travel this year.
-And Paris may be the holiday destination for French people from other parts of France who are reluctant to travel overseas for their holiday break.
+The influence of Covid is everywhere.
+In 2020 and 2021, many Parisians decided to stay home rather than travel.
+Paris is also the holiday destination for people from other parts of France who are reluctant to travel overseas for their holiday break.

-This means Paris Plages will be more important than ever this year.
+This means Paris Plages is more important than ever.
 Social distancing will apply, but that’s no barrier to having fun.

-Get ready enjoy a full range of activities: movies, concerts, tai chi, boules, giant board games, ziplines, beach volleyball and more.
+There’s a full range of activities to enjoy.
+Movies, concerts, tai chi, boules, giant board games, ziplines, beach volleyball and more.
 Or just relax in your deck chair, grab an ice cream from the mobile sellers and soak up the sun.

 Some of the roads around The Seine’s banks become pedestrian and the beaches are spread across a number of areas.